Skip Navigation

 Phone session

-BetterHelp allows you to communicate with your therapist via a traditional phone call if you want simply to talk.
+BetterHelp allows you to communicate with your therapist via a traditional phone call if you simply want to talk.
 Some people find chat too impersonal but face-to-face sessions too technologically burdensome.
-Others are camera-shy or just find a voice-only interface more comfortable.
+Others may be camera-shy or find a voice-only interface more comfortable.
 Phone calls are also beneficial at times when you’d rather talk with your therapist on the go, such as during a walk.

 Video call

-BetterHelp video sessions are no different than video calls on most major platforms, such as Zoom, Google Meet, or FaceTime.
+BetterHelp video sessions are conducted over its own video platform — but it should feel familiar if you’ve had video calls on any major video chat platform, such as Zoom, Google Meet, or FaceTime.
 You’ll need a reliable internet or data connection, which you can test before the live session.
-To see and speak with your therapist face-to-face, in real time, you’ll enable the camera and microphone on your computer or mobile device.
+To see and speak with your therapist face-to-face, you’ll be asked to enable the camera and microphone on your computer or mobile device.

 The video session is the closest option to an in-person therapy session.
 We recommend scheduling at least a few video sessions (one per week, ideally) right away so you can get a good feel for your therapist and how the two of you interact.
 Seeing each other’s nonverbal cues can be a helpful way to connect on a deeper level.
 Once you’re comfortable and have established a rapport, it’s easy to schedule a phone call or live chat instead if that’s most convenient for you.

-In addition to live sessions, every BetterHelp plan includes unlimited messaging.
-You and your therapist use a dedicated “room” (the Counseling tab’s main window) – a virtual venue for you to communicate with each other in a secure, private way.
-You can leave messages for your therapist in this room whenever you think of something you want to share or if there’s something you want to remember to discuss in a live session.
+In addition to your one-on-one live sessions, every BetterHelp plan includes convenient messaging.
+You and your therapist use a dedicated chat room (the Counseling tab’s main window) — a virtual venue for you to communicate with each other.
+You can leave messages for your therapist in this room whenever you think of something you want to tell them or if there’s something you want to remember to discuss in a live session.
 It’s also where your therapist leaves replies to you, asks you questions, and suggests worksheets for you to fill out.
 Messaging works through the website or mobile app so that you can review the conversation thread at any time.

-BetterHelp offers group therapy in the form of what it calls groupinars.
-We recommend them to anyone who likes the spirit of camaraderie.
+BetterHelp offers group sessions in the form of what it calls “Groupinars.”
+We recommend them to anyone who likes the idea of working through concerns with the assistance of several others.
 Groupinars are live, one-hour web presentations hosted by one of BetterHelp’s most popular therapists.
 There are several offered each week, ranging from 8 a.m. to 8 p.m.
 (Eastern Time).
-Groupinars cover the following topics:
+Groupinars cover topics including, but not limited to:

 • Wellness